jfdev001/PDEMethods/README.md

 Since such a problem is an IVP and BVP, we have sufficient information to compute the solutions on the grid using an appropriate iterative method.

-## Weak Form of Poisson's Equation in 2D with Dirichlet BCs
+## Weak Form of Poisson's Equation in 2D with Dirichlet Boundary Conditions + Comments on Matrix Assembly

+### Weak Form Derivation

 This section is based on refs [8] and chapter 3 and 7 of [9].